Requiring negative probabilities from the thing researched, else that thing does not exist, is insufficient ground for any conclusion: Introduction

 The set structure behind the probability space of the experiment is $(U,\Phi,P)$ with $U=[0,2\pi)$ and $\Phi$ the to $U$ associated sigma-algebra.
 The $P$ is the probability measure.

-The event "$x,=$" is represented by a random variable $X$.
+The event "$x,\neq$" is represented by a random variable $X$.
 A random variable connects the probability set structure with what can be found in measurement (events).
-Here it associates the $\Phi$ set for the angle $x$, from the universe, $U=[0,2\pi)$ to the real numbers, i.e. $X:\Phi \rightarrow \mathbb{R}$.
-It does that in such a way that it connects a continuous variable to a set, viz. \cite[page 117]{Lim}.
+Here, it associates the $\Phi$ set for the angle $x$, from the universe, $U=[0,2\pi)$ to the real numbers, i.e. $X:\Phi \rightarrow \mathbb{R}$.
+It does that in such a way that it connects a continuous variable to a set, viz. reference \cite{Lim}.
 A probability is $P:\Phi \rightarrow [0,1]$.

-Therefore, a random variable $X$ is associated to the event "$=$" spin under angle $x$ and $x \in [0,2\pi)$.
-Furthermore, we are allowed here to assume ideal (no loss) measurements.
+Therefore, a random variable $X$ is associated with the event "$\neq$" spin under angle $x$ and $x \in [0,2\pi)$.
+The values on the real axis representing the event in the experiment in reference to the random variable $X$, of course, the $x\in[0,2\pi)$.

+The reader can compare this to an experiment where the event "length of boys at a certain age $x$" is researched.
+The value of the random variable $X$ in this experiment is, of course, $x$.
+One can ask if boys at age $x$ are more equal in length than at other ages.
+The $x$ is key here.
+The probabilities $P(x,=)$ and $P(x,\neq)$ tell you something about a possible hypothesis.
+Of course this is merely an example.

+Similarly, the statistics of measurement of polarization denoted with $+$ or $-$, with $=$ pairs $(+,+)$ or $(-,-)$, and $\neq$ with $(+,-)$ or $(-,+)$ entangled photon pairs at the angle $x\in [0,2\pi)$.
+The hypothesis, in this case, is expressed in equation (\ref{ed5}) below.
+Furthermore, we are allowed here to assume ideal (no loss) polarization measurements.

 The random variable $X$ is a continuous random variable.
-The random variable $X$ attains continuous values because the angle is a continuous variable.
-It is a mistake to think that $P(x,=)$ is the probability associated to a discrete random variable.
+The random variable $X$ attains continuous values because the angle between two vectors is a continuous variable.
+It is therefore a mistake to think that $P(x,\neq)$ is the probability associated with a discrete random variable.
+The continuous angle $x$ is part of the random variable $X$ describing the event $\neq$ given angle $x$.
 The point of coarse graining and discreteness is dealt with in a separate subsection.

-Subsequently, note that for a continuous random variable, the probability in a point is zero \cite{Hays}.
-The probability for a continuous random variable is computed \cite{Hogg} like e.g. \bg P(0\leq X < x) = \int_0^x f(y) dy \ed In Riemannian integration, inclusion of limits doesn't make a difference in outcome.
+Subsequently, note that for a continuous random variable, the probability in a point is zero, see reference \cite{Hays}.
+The probability for a continuous random variable is computed reference see \cite{Hogg} like, e.g., \bg P(0\leq X < x) = \int_0^x f(y) dy =F(x) \ed The $f(y)$ here is obviously the probability density see e.g. \cite{Hogg}.
+Furthermore, in Riemannian integration, the inclusion of limits doesn't make a difference in outcome.

-\subsection{Hypothesis}
+\section{2 Hypothesis}